 This document reflects the guidance set out in the Department for Transport (DfT) document, 'How to write your Disabled People's Protection Policy: A guide for Train and Station Operators' (2009).
-Consequently this policy document should be read in conjunction with our customer document 'Making rail accessible'.
-This document also sets out our approach to meeting the requirements of the DfT's current 'Accessible Train Station Design for Disabled People: A Code of Practice', the Equality Act, 2010, the Rail Vehicle Accessibility Regulations, 1998 (RVAR), and the Persons of Reduced Mobility Technical Specification for Interoperability (PRM TSI).
+Consequently this policy document should be read in conjunction with our policy document 'Making rail accessible' - guide to policies and procedures.
+This document also sets out our approach to meeting the requirements of Design Standards for Accessible Railway Stations: A joint Code of Practice by the Department for Transport and Transport Scotland, the Equality Act, 2010, the Rail Vehicle Accessibility Regulations, 1998 (RVAR), and the Persons of Reduced Mobility Technical Specification for Interoperability (PRM TSI), 2015.

-1.1 About Abellio
+About Abellio

-You may not have heard of Abellio before; and may be wondering why we have been entrusted to run ScotRail.
-We are part of a wider transport group, Abellio Transport Holdings, which also operates our Greater Anglia, Northern and Merseyrail concessions, together with bus services in London and Surrey.
+We are part of a wider transport group, Abellio Transport Holdings, which also operates Greater Anglia franchise due for renewal in October 2016, and Merseyrail concessions, together with bus services in London and Surrey.

-Our parent company is Netherlands Railways (Nederlandse Spoorwegen, or 'NS' for short) which operates the rail services, stations and facilities on much of the Dutch network, and we plan to bring real improvements to ScotRail services based on the knowledge and experience we have developed there over many years.
-We are delighted that Transport Scotland has entrusted us to run the ScotRail franchise for up to 10 years, from April 2015.
+Our parent company is Netherlands Railways (Nederlandse Spoorwegen, or 'NS' for short) which operates the rail services, stations and facilities on much of the Dutch network, and we plan to bring improvements to ScotRail services based on the knowledge and experience we have developed where we operate over many years.
+We are delighted that Transport Scotland entrusted us to run the ScotRail franchise for up to 10 years, from April 2015.